JFrogChina/JFrog-Platform-k3s-installation/README.md

-# kfs = k3s + jfrog platform
+# JFrog-Platform-k3s-installation

 ## Problems
-1. More and more components(e.g. Artifactory, Xray, JAS) are increasingly complex to install separately, while k3s + jfrog platform is simple
+- Installing individual components like Artifactory, Xray, and JAS can be complex.
+Using k3s with the JFrog Platform simplifies the process.
-2. k3s + jfrog platform installation requires many docker images, and the customer environment may be airgap
+- The k3s and JFrog Platform installation requires multiple Docker images, which can complicate air-gapped (offline) installations.
-3. Airgap is not only troublesome to install, but also troublesome to activate offline and configure demo
+- Air-gapped setups are challenging not only for installation but also for offline activation and demo configuration.

-## Goals
+## Objectives
-1. It allows you to easily simulate an airgap installation in your own environment to ensure that everything goes well with a specific chart version
+- Simulate an air-gapped installation in a non-air-gapped environment to ensure compatibility with a specific Helm chart version.
-2. Installation can be as simple as copying a single file into the airgap environment
+- Enable simplified installation in an air-gapped environment by copying a single package.
-3. Even all the demo configurations made in your simulated installation environment can be preserved
+- Retain all demo configurations from the simulated environment in the final air-gapped setup.

 ## Guide